Maciko84/M32/readme.md

   *Example:*
   `char 'A'`

-  **note:** the whitespace and tab characters must be defined using the `number` instruction followed by the ascii value.
+  **note:** any whitespace must be defined using the `number` instruction followed by the ascii value.

 ### Text Section